 17See, e.g. United States ex rel.
 Safina Office Products v.
 Office Depot, Civ.
 No. 1:03cv0003 (D.D.C.).
 In this case, a company brought a qui tam case under the False Claims Act alleging a number of competing office supply contractors were offering under a GSA Schedule contract office supplies from such nondesignated countries as Thailand, Taiwan, and China.
 Among the companies settling these allegations are: (a) OfficeMax, Inc. (\$9.8 million settlement); (b) Office Depot (\$4.75 million settlement); and (c) Staples (\$7.4 million settlement).
-From these settlement amounts, Safina (and the other relators bringing the lawsuit on the U.S.'s behalf) received more than \$3.29 million.
-The National Industrial Security Program (NISP) was established by Executive Order 12829, dated January 6, 1993, for the purpose of establishing "a single, integrated, cohesive industrial security program to protect classified information and to preserve [United States] economic and technological interests."
+From these settlement amounts, Safina (and the other relators bringing the lawsuit on the U.S.'s behalf) received more than \$3.29 million. in businesses engaged in these areas must understand the limitations these regulations place on their control and management of the investment. § 9:27 National Industrial Security Program Research References West's Key Number Digest, United States ≈70(6); War and National Emergency ≈48.1 The National Industrial Security Program (NISP) was established by Executive Order 12829, dated January 6, 1993, for the purpose of establishing "a single, integrated, cohesive industrial security program to protect classified information and to preserve [United States] economic and technological interests."
 The President gave the Information Security Oversight Office (ISOO) overall responsibility for implementing and monitoring the NISP, while designating DOD as the "Executive Agent" for determining eligibility for access to classified information by contractors and their employees.
 The major goal of the NISP was to achieve uniformity in security policies and procedures across the various federal agencies possessing classified information as well as eliminating duplicative or unnecessary requirements.
 Previously, each agency had authority for its own classification procedures.
-The Executive Order also vested in DOD authority for preparing the National Industrial Security Program Operating Manual (NIS-POM).3 This manual establishes uniform procedures for the release of classified information to industry, including obtaining and maintaining appropriate clearances.
+The Executive Order also vested in DOD authority for preparing the National Industrial Security Program Operating Manual (NISPOM).3 This manual establishes uniform procedures for the release of classified information to industry, including obtaining and maintaining appropriate clearances.
 It provides guidance on the applicable safeguards industry must establish and maintain to protect classified information entrusted to it.
 Cognizance over what information is to be classified remains the principal responsibility of the "cognizant security agencies" ("CSA") which include DOD, the Central Intelligence Agency, DOE, and the Nuclear Regulatory Commission.
-The NISPOM is applicable to all government contractors that perform contracts which require in their performance access to classified information by the contractor or its employees.
-Any contract performance of which may involve access to classified information must contain a clause requiring the contractor to execute a security agreement and commit to following the procedures set forth in the NISPOM.4 Similarly, subcontractors under federal government prime contracts that require access to classified information are also bound by the NISPOM.
-[Section 9:27] 1Exec.
+The NISPOM is applicable to all government contractors that perform contracts which require in their performance access to clas- [Section 9:27] 1Exec.
 Order 12829, 58 Fed.
 Reg.
 3478 (1993).